Mushroom-Daemon/doks/content/docs/3_psych_triggers/familiarity.md

 And I will never forget it.

 The thing is, we like what we know.
-When we're familiar with something&mdash;a neighborhood, an operating system, an old beater automobile&mdash;we just like it.
-If you want to write kickass copy that persuades, people liking you is going to make a big difference.
+When we're familiar with something&mdash;a neighborhood, an operating system, an old beater automobile&mdash;we just plain like it.
+Getting people to like you and your kickass copy makes a big difference.

 I actually stole megsquats into idea for a newsletter and video series I used to put out about trumpeting.
 I opened every letter and video by saying (or writing) "Hello my trumpet playing friends," and closed each with the saying "Happy trumpeting!"
 And it worked.